School for Life

 Exploratory courses may contribute towards:

-- Students have the freedom of choice in this segment to read a variety of different courses from different schools for an all-round learning experience.
+- Students have the freedom of choice in this segment to read a variety of different courses from different schools for an all-around learning experience.

 Signature courses include areas that are not specifically linked to a vocation and focus on the 21st Century learner skills and attributes to meet the requirements of the graduate profile and empower students as global citizens of the future.
 These courses that are undertaken by all UPES undergraduate and select graduate students from specific disciplines.